-The Life Sciences Center's Tax Incentive Program:
+The Massachusetts Life Sciences Center's Tax Incentive Program:

-The Massachusetts Life Sciences Center is authorized by statute to provide up to \$30 million in tax incentives annually to encourage companies to locate, invest and create jobs in Massachusetts.
+The Massachusetts Life Sciences Center is authorized by statute to provide up to \$40 million in tax incentives annually to encourage companies to locate, invest and create jobs in Massachusetts.
 To be eligible, companies must have made a qualifying investment under one or more of the tax incentive provisions that are specified in the statute, which includes among others incentives for R&D, capital investment, FDA user fees and orphan drug development.
 Companies receiving incentives must commit to the creation of a specific number of jobs during the following calendar year.
-Companies receiving tax incentives from the Center also must commit to retaining these net new jobs, along with their base headcount, for a five-year period.
-Companies must create at least 70% of the net new jobs, and in the case of companies awarded the Life Sciences Job Incentive Refundable Credit, must create at last 50 net new jobs or 70% of the net new jobs, whichever is higher, to which they have committed by the end of the calendar year following the award of a tax incentive.
+Companies receiving tax incentives from the Center also must commit to retaining these net new jobs, along with their base headcount, for a three-year period.
+Companies must create at least 70% of the net new jobs, and in the case of companies awarded the Life Sciences Job Incentive Refundable Credit, must create at least 50 net new jobs to which they have committed by the end of the calendar year following the award of a tax incentive.
 More information about the Center's Tax Incentive Program is available at www.masslifesciences.com.